cunger/launch/notes/los-postres/postgresql.md

 ### Serial

-`serial` is a notational shortcut for creating sequences, i.e. columns with auto-incrementing values:
+`serial` is a notational shortcut for creating a sequence:

 ```sql
 CREATE TABLE items (